curious-jen/aiven/README.md

  - The event will include a timestamp represented by a string with the date in ISO 8601 format.
  - The producer's data will be readable from the Aiven web console from the Kafka service view > Topics => Topic => Fetch Messages (Format: JSON).

-1. *Create a new Kafka Service in your cloud provider and region of choice.* To create a Kafka Service, select a cloud provider, the region where you want to deploy the service, and the plan that determines the amount of resources available for your cluster.
-We are going with the Business-4 as this will not require significant resource.
-Finally set the service name; in this example,

 ## Aiven for Apache Flink®
 Now that we have the data flowing into the Kafka topic, we will integrate your Kafka service with Aiven for Flink to filter the data into two new topics.
 Our goal here is to create two Flink jobs to split the data to show the power of Flink filtering.